max-severin/brandlogos/README.md

 # brlgs

 ## Description
-Brand logos plugin for Webasyst Shop-Script
+Brand logos plugin for Shop-Script 6

 ## Features
 Shop administrators can to add logo file to each brand feature and then to display these images in frontend.